CharmAIOS/CharmOS/demo/04_interoperability.md

 - Both versions follow the same internal schema to demonstrate structural alignment.
 - Simulate passing `semantic_blocks`A as input to a follow-up task (Handoff from Agent A to Agent B)
 - This module focuses on demonstrating compatibility and reuse logic across agents, not rendering output.
+- Display both sets of `semantic_blocks` and the simulated handoff flow in console or markdown.

 ### MVP Relevance
 - Semantic block compatibility across both native and external agent outputs